DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ### Phrasing reasons based on fact or topic

-We want to be consistent with how we phrase reasons, but some are objective while others are subjective.
+We want to be consistent with how we phrase reasons, but some are factual while others are subjective.

 We have decided to avoid negative wording where the reason is subjective.
 For example, we use: